ibm-cloud-docs/sap/sap-offerings-hana-iaas-intel-bm-vpc.md

 <br/>
 <br/>

-Profile `ux2d-metal-224x6144` is equipped with different set od disks, so jump directly to ["Steps for setting up storage for the `ux2d-metal-224x6144` profile"](/docs/sap?topic=sap-hana-iaas-offerings-profiles-intel-bm-vpc#hana-iaas-intel-bm-vpc-storage-specs-6TB).
+Profile `ux2d-metal-224x6144` is equipped with different set of disks, so jump directly to ["Steps for setting up storage for the `ux2d-metal-224x6144` profile"](/docs/sap?topic=sap-hana-iaas-offerings-profiles-intel-bm-vpc#hana-iaas-intel-bm-vpc-storage-specs-6TB).
 {: note}

 ### Steps for setting up storage for the profiles up to 3,072 GiB